SwedbankPay/developer.swedbankpay.com/_includes/seamless-view-payment-ui.md

 </html>
 ```

-To display the UI, use the `href` from the `POST` request and add it to a
+To display the UI, use the `href` from the previously created
-`script` element on the webpage.
-This URL points to the client script that loads
+[`POST` request][payment-request] and add it to a `script` element on the
-the payment UI.
+webpage.
+This URL points to the client script that loads the payment UI.

 When the script has loaded, you can call `payex.hostedView.checkout().open()` to
 render the payment menu.